What is a Parking Enforcement Worker?

 Parking Enforcement Workers who work in Washington, California, or Connecticut, make the highest salaries.

-How much do Parking Enforcement Workers make in different U.S. states?
+How much do Parking Enforcement Workers make in each U.S. state?

 |State||Annual Mean Salary|